Sphinx (documentation generator)

 Sphinx is a documentation generator written and used by the Python community.
 It is written in Python, and also used in other environments.

 Purpose and function

 Sphinx converts reStructuredText files into HTML websites and other formats including PDF, EPub, Texinfo and man.

 reStructuredText is extensible, and Sphinx exploits its extensible nature through a number of extensions – for autogenerating documentation from source code, writing mathematical notation or highlighting source code, etc.

+It is possible to use Markdown files as well thanks to extensions such as MyST Parser.

 HTML themes

 Sphinx provides the ability to apply themes to HTML and HTML-based formats.
 Sphinx has several built-in themes, including alabaster, classic, sphinxdoc, and scrolls.
 Popular themes that can be installed as Python modules include: